 - A lot of financial ratios are impacted by the net income number.
-Shareholders keenly follow this metric as the amount of dividend paid to the shareholders depends on the net income earned by the Company.
+Shareholders follow this metric as the dividend paid to the shareholders depends on the net income the Company earns.

 - Although net income is an important metric in terms of profit earned by the Company is not the actual cash earned by the Company.
-The statement of operations or the profit and loss statement of the Company includes a lot of non-cash itemsNon-cash ItemsNon-cash expenses are those expenses recorded in the firm's income statement for the period under consideration; such costs are not paid or dealt with in cash by the firm.
+The statement of operations or the company’s profit and loss includes many non-cash itemsNon-cash ItemsNon-cash expenses are those expenses recorded in the firm's income statement for the period under consideration; such costs are not paid or dealt with in cash by the firm.
 It involves expenses such as depreciation. such as depreciation and amortization.
 Thus, any change in the net income or the financial ratiosFinancial RatiosFinancial ratios are indications of a company's financial performance.
 There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on., as such, should be properly analyzed.

-- Lower net income may be due to a lot of factors, including poor sales, poor management, high expenses, etc.
+- Lower net income may be due to many factors, including poor sales, poor management, high expenses, etc.

 Net Income Formula in Excel (with excel template)

-Let us have a look at another example of Net Income and try to solve it in excel.
+Let us have a look at another example of annual net income formula and try to solve it in excel.

-A Company XYZ has a total revenue of $ 500,000, and the Cost of goods sold by the CompanyCost Of Goods Sold By The CompanyThe cost of goods sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
-However, it excludes all the indirect expenses incurred by the company. are $ 120,000.
-The Company paid salaries and wages to its employees to the tune of $ 30,000.
-It spent $ 20,000 on rent and other utilities.
+A Company XYZ has a total revenue of $ 500,000, and the Cost of goods sold by the CompanyCost Of Goods Sold By The CompanyThe Cost of Goods Sold (COGS) is the cumulative total of direct costs incurred for the goods or services sold, including direct expenses like raw material, direct labour cost and other direct costs.
+However, it excludes all the indirect expenses incurred by the company. is $ 120,000.
+The Company paid salaries and wages to its employees to $ 30,000.
+In addition, it spent $ 20,000 on rent and other utilities.
 The Company records $ 15,000 as a depreciation expense.
 The Company also pays interest on the long-term debt of $ 10,000 and pays taxes of $ 20,000.

-The calculation of Net Income can be done simply by subtracting all the expenses from the revenue.
-The calculation of net income is shown in the below template.
+Net income can be calculated simply by subtracting all the expenses from the revenue.
+For example, the calculation of net income is shown in the below template.